-Parking on campus is by permit only.
-All students, staff, and faculty who park on campus are required to register their vehicles with the Department of Parking Services, purchase a parking permit, and display a valid parking permit.
-Contact the Department of Parking Services at (336) 285-2027 for further information.
-The parking and transportation office is located at the Parking Deck on Laurel Street.
+Parking in the apartment communities is by permit only.
+All students, staff, and faculty who park in the apartment community designated parking areas are required to register their vehicles with apartment staff and receive and display a valid parking permit.
+Contact your Residence Hall Director and apartment staff for further questions.